sedders123/Homeward/README.md

 ### Windows
 #### ZIP File
-Download the files by clicking on the 'Download ZIP' button found at the top right if this page.
-Unzip the files and then open 'homeward.py' in IDLE and then press F5 to run.
-Alternatively execute via the command line
+Download the files by clicking on the 'Download ZIP' button found at the top right if this page unzip the files

+## Run the Game
+### Command Line
+    python homeward.py
+### Python IDLE (Windows/Mac)
+Open 'homeward.py' in IDLE and then press F5 to run.